compbiozurich/UZH-BIO392/course-results/2021/merve-guengoer/day2_genome resources.md

 2. [Human Genome Resources at NCBI](https://www.ncbi.nlm.nih.gov/projects/genome/guide/human/)

 The NCBI browser is an entry point for genome reference data and allows to look and visualize for different reference genomes.
-Seq. variants!
+The browser is also connected to other NCBI resources as [ClinVar](https://www.ncbi.nlm.nih.gov/clinvar/) and [dbSNP](https://www.ncbi.nlm.nih.gov/snp/) and can therefore additionally provide data for genome variants.

 >The website was very inviting and structured and easier to handle than other browsers.
-What I really liked about it was, that it gives us a summary about the function of the gene we are looking for.
+What I really liked about it was, that it gives us a very good summary about the function of the gene we are looking for.
+Also the connection to genome variant browsers could be very useful.

 3. [ENSEMBL](http://www.ensembl.org/Human/Search/Results?q=;site=ensembl;facet_species=Human)